 Tulane Pre-College offers middle and high school students the opportunity to explore their artistic, intellectual, and professional passions while experiencing college life.
-With both credit and enrichment options, our one-week, two-week, and three-week programs provide students with an introduction to Tulane University, where young minds can explore academic disciplines, build their resumes, and imagine making an impact.
+With both credit and enrichment options, our two-week and three-week online course sessions provide students with an introduction to Tulane University, where young minds can explore academic disciplines, build their resumes, and imagine making an impact.

 Are You Ready for Tulane Pre-College?

 Looking to learn online this year?
 Our online courses connect you with the experience and expertise of a leading accredited institution virtually.